-Prior to joining CHANGE, she was the international program director at Catholics for Choice, advancing the sexual and reproductive rights of women and girls across the globe and at the United Nations during the 5-, 10- and 15-year reviews of the International Conference on Population and Development (Cairo 1994) and Fourth World Conference on Women (Beijing 1995).
-Serra began her career in advocacy for women's rights through her work at a homeless shelter for women with children in Texas, and on behalf of women incarcerated in the state of Indiana.
-For more than two decades she has collaborated with women's rights activists around the world to secure and promote sexual and reproductive health and rights for all.
+Prior to joining CHANGE, Serra was the international program director at Catholics for Choice, advancing the sexual and reproductive rights of women and girls across the globe and at the UN during the 5-, 10- and 15-year reviews of the International Conference on Population and Development (Cairo 1994) and Fourth World Conference on Women (Beijing 1995).
+Serra began her career in advocacy for women's rights through her work at a shelter for women with children experiencing homelessness in Texas, and on behalf of women incarcerated in the state of Indiana.
+For more than two decades, she has collaborated with women's rights activists around the world to secure and promote SRHR for all.

 Serra holds a master's degree in religion from the Earlham School of Religion, with an emphasis on peace and justice.
 She received her undergraduate degree from the College of Wooster in Ohio.
 She serves on the board of directors of CityDance, a local nonprofit that uses dance as a pathway for youth living in high-poverty neighborhoods to discover their potential and pursue their dreams.
 She resides in Washington, D.C. with her husband and three dogs, Frida, Diego, and Sook.